ecomclub/ecomplus-store-template/README.md

 <div class="_ecom-el" data-type="items" data-size="12">
 ```

-For pagination, you should use `data-from` (offset)
+For pagination, you should use data-from (offset) together with data-size (limit).
-together with `data-size` (limit).
+The example below will list up to 12 items, starting from the 24º,
-The example below will list up to 12 items, from 24º to 36º:
+so, from 24º to 36º:

 ```html
 <div class="_ecom-el" data-type="items" data-from="24" data-size="12">